Anmol-Sodhi/Project-Proposal-Predicting-Stock-Prices-Using-Market-News-Sentiment-and-Economic-Indicators/README.md

 Setup Instructions
+Step 1: Download Conda

+Go to the official Conda website(https://docs.conda.io) and download the installer for your operating system (Windows, macOS, or Linux).
+Follow the installation instructions for your platform.

-1. Download the Project Files
+Step 2: Download the Project Files
-Option 1: Clone into the Repository via terminal

-2.Install Dependencies:

-Ensure you have Python 3.8.19 installed.

-Run the following command (on command prompt for windows / terminal for mac) to install the necessary Python packages:

-pip install -r requirements.txt

-**********If encountering problem with python version only then******* Alternatively if you are encountering problems wiht python version install conda and create virtual env by running
+Clone the project repository using the terminal:

+git clone <repository-url>
+cd <project-directory>

+Install Dependencies

+Create a new Conda environment with Python 3.8.19 by running the following command and Install the necessary dependencies:

-conda create --name myenv python=3.8.19
+conda create --name test_env python=3.8.19

+conda activate test_env

 pip install -r requirements.txt